Jamie-Michelle/Computing-Machine/README.md

 ⁂

-Changes for version 17.5:
+Changes for version 17.6:

-This release mostly implements some code-simplification, with a few minor improvements to the theme's appearance.

-Keep in mind that since version 13.0, the GTK+ 3 portion of the theme has been revised and is much improved.
+I implemented a great deal of improvements to the GTK+ 3 portion of the theme.
+I ameliorated the buttons, tabs and popovers, as well as making additional enhancements.
+The various theme-elements are now defined in a more consistent manner across said portion, which also enabled simplification of the code.

 ![Computing-Machine-GTK-2.png](https://raw.githubusercontent.com/Jamie-Michelle/Computing-Machine/master/Computing-Machine-GTK-2.png)